1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • First-Party Segments – The segments which you created using your inventory.

-• Data Management Platform Segments – The segments which you have created with the help of a DMP.
+• Data Management Platform Segments – The segments you have created with the help of a DMP.

 • Google Marketing Platform Segments – Segments created by Google Marketing Platform are shared directly with your Ad Manager account.